furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

 1. Create a new request called "Parse Events Data"
 2. Set the method to GET and URL to `{{baseUrl}}/events/`
-3. In Tests tab, add:
+3. Go to the "Scripts" tab and in the "Post-response" section, add:
 ```javascript
 // Parse the response
 var jsonData = pm.response.json();